|

 The project’s inclusivity extends to interprofessional collaboration.
 Social work, for example, could integrate their reports into the database, providing a holistic view of patient care that includes nursing, medical, and social perspectives.
 This collaborative approach enhances the learning experience and prepares students for real-world, multidisciplinary healthcare environments.

 In terms of sustainability and maintenances, the database can be continuously updated with new cases added and incorporating student feedback to improve the system.
 Toolkits and user guides will be developed to facilitate the easy addition of new cases, ensuring the project’s longevity and relevance.
-Devon and Pindar emphasized the importance of creating a user-friendly system that encourages widespread participation and sharing of valuable educational resources.
+Devon and Pinder emphasized the importance of creating a user-friendly system that encourages widespread participation and sharing of valuable educational resources.

-Reflecting on their experience working with the TRU Open Press, Devon and Pindar expressed immense gratitude for the support and enthusiasm they received.
+Reflecting on their experience working with the TRU Open Press, Devon and Pinder expressed immense gratitude for the support and enthusiasm they received.
 The Open Press team made the development process seamless, handling any challenges with compassion and positivity.
 Their collaborative efforts resulted in a valuable educational tool that promises to significantly enhance nursing education.

 In short, this innovative project not only bridges the gap between nursing education and modern healthcare practices but also fosters a collaborative and inclusive learning environment.
 By providing students with practical experience using electronic health records and building a diverse repository of case studies, the project equips future nurses with the skills and knowledge they need to excel in their professional roles.
 The success of this project underscores the power of collaboration and the importance of integrating technology into education to prepare students for the evolving demands of the healthcare industry.